iotaledger/serialization.ixi/readme.md

 To do that we define two types of BundleFragment :

 The ClassFragment represent the metadata of a DataFragment.
-The DataFragment to store the data and the references to other pieces of data.
+The DataFragment to store the data (as a list of attributes) and the references to other pieces of data.

-The data part of a DataFragment is stored in it's message field. (maybe be on multiple transactions when required).
+The attributes of a DataFragment are stored in it's message field. (maybe be on multiple transactions when required).
-The references to other DataFragment are stored in address and extradata-digest fields of bundleFragment transactions.
+The references to other DataFragment (or arbitrary transactions) are stored in address and extradata-digest fields of bundleFragment transactions.

 ### BundleFragment